Hello. My name is Larissa and I’m a milk-o-holic. Reformed. Yes, I had a milk addiction.

 It’s true.
 I drank milk for 41 and a half years.
 Drank?
 No, guzzled.
 Chugged.
 Gulped.
 I would easily go through a gallon every two to three days.
 I put it on cereal, mixed it with Ovaltine, drank it with cookies, pizza and popcorn, cooked and baked with it.
 I stopped just short of bathing in the stuff, although I’ve read that it can benefit your skin.

 These days, however, it is a rare occasion that there is any cow’s milk in our refrigerator.

 The Impact My Milk Addiction Was Having On My Health

 Milk was helping to keep me fat.
 At my heaviest, I was 244 pounds.
 Not good.
 Let’s do a little Milk Math and see how much milk was contributing to my weight.

 Milk was contributing to the Type 2 diabetes I developed several years ago.
-With 12 grams of sugar per 8 oz. glass, 2 gallons a week was dumping over 2 cups of sugar into my body.
-My body was not pleased.
+With 12 grams of

 The inflammatory properties in milk were more than likely making my